 Stellan would always follow Kiko around, especially when she was training.
 He admired her skills and strove to be just like her.
 Kiko wasn't very enthused about the idea, but she always let him tag along since he would basically stalk her otherwise.

 All the kids loved Rei as much as she loved them.
 She and Tammy were the only one who didn't work in the mines.
 Instead, she babysat all the kids in the village and they played all the time.
 It was fun to watch her run around and chase the littler kids around with a big smile on her face.

-Tammy didn’t take too well to the lack of technology, but she never complained.
+Tammy didn't take too well to the lack of technology, but she never complained.
 Instead she devoted her time to creating newer and better tools for the miners to use.
-Literally everyone on the planet went to see her about any technological problem but she did rather enjoy fixing them.
+Literally everyone on the planet went to see her about any technological problem and she did rather enjoy fixing them.

 Cashel enjoyed talking with the people.
 He was definitely a people person.
-He worked in the mine with Kiko and I, but he got to know everyone we worked with, their names, where they lived, what they used to do before coming to Dezner, he knew it all.
+He worked in the mines with Kiko and I, but he got to know everyone we worked with, their names, where they lived, what they used to do before coming to Dezner, he knew it all.
 Afterwards he would sometimes go have a drink with them in the drinking hall.
-Everyone loved him and his humor, plus he’s just a fun guy to hang around with.
+Everyone loved him and his humor, plus he's just a fun guy to hang around with.
 His stories were always great too.
 He was one of the best storytellers I knew.

 I did a little bit of everything around the village.
 Cooking, cleaning, kid-watching, I was willing to do anything to help out and do my part.
-What I enjoyed the most though was camping out with the kids, Rei and Kiko.
+What I enjoyed the most though was camping out with the kids, Rei, and Kiko.